-The HR Leadership Forum to Target Depression in the Workplace is guided by senior HR and corporate health and medical executives from major European employers alongside international organisations working on health, labour and employment issues.
-Together the Forum will recommend concrete tools and resources that will enable HR professionals:
+Target the Impact of Depression in the Workplace is guided by a Business Leadership Forum made up of senior business and medical executives from major European employers alongside international organisations working on health, labour and employment issues.
+Together the Forum will recommend concrete tools and resources that will enable businesses to:

 Better manage depression in the workplace

 Identify and support employees at risk of depression